m-schimmelpfennig/interval-merge-go/README.md

 ## Code Usage

-the following example illustrates how to invoke the merge function when used as a library.
+The following example illustrates how to invoke the merge function when used as a library.

 ```Go
 intervals := []interval.Interval[int]{ // define a set of intervals to merge using generic numeric type